PolyArch/arm-workshop/venue.md

 # Venue

-The Workshop is hosted at the 4th annual [Arm Research Summit](https://www.arm.com/company/events/research-summit), taking place in Austin, Texas, at the Sheraton Hotel at the Capitol, from September 15-18, 2019
+The Workshop is hosted at the 4th annual [Arm Research Summit](https://www.arm.com/company/events/research-summit), taking place in Austin, Texas, at the Sheraton Hotel at the Capitol, from September 15-18, 2019.
+The workshop will be held on Monday, September 16th, 2019.

 ## Registration